-Starting a rerun on Twitch with the new 2020 Dashboard is incredibly simple.
-In this article and video tutorial, we cover how to set up a rerun, the reasons to do a one as well as the possible downsides.
+Starting a rerun on Twitch with Dashboard is incredibly simple.
+In this article and video tutorial, we cover how to set up a rerun, the reasons to do one as well as the possible downsides.

 While reruns aren’t for everyone and some viewers would never be enticed to watch one, there is a potential audience for your past streams.
 Twitch make it easy to show a rerun of a classic episode on your nights off!